-The AGI bore hole cables used with a switch box are to be used in open water filled holes.
+The AGI bore hole cables are to be used in open water filled holes.
 The holes can not be cased by PVC or steel casing, only slotted PVC can be used.

-In holes which does not hold water it is suggested to grout PVC casing with stainless steel ring electrodes in place.
+In holes which does not hold water it is

+suggested to grout PVC casing with stainless steel ring electrodes in place.
+In this case the Swift Relay Switching Box has to be used.

-The Create Cross-hole Command File Module is used to create the command file which is then loaded into the MiniSting RAM memory using the Userload Module.
-The actual survey is then performed with the MiniSting in User Mode (menu1/F1).
+The Create Cross-hole Command File Module is used to create the command file which is then loaded into the Sting RAM memory using the Userload Module.
+The actual survey is then performed with the Sting in User Mode (menu1/F1).